-For most women, breast reconstruction is a valuable part of the healing process.
-As the patient, you are the priority and this isn’t the time to undergo an operation solely to fulfil other peoples expectations for a return to perfect body image.
-The damage caused by a mastectomy or other operation varies greatly from person to person, so every breast reconstruction is an individually tailored procedure.
-Breast reconstruction surgery can recreate a natural looking breast, but there are limitations in restoring the exact feel and appearance compared to the breast that has been removed.
+For most women, breast reconstruction can be an important aid in the healing process.
+The changes caused by a mastectomy or other operation varies greatly from person to person, so every breast reconstruction is an individual procedure.
+Breast reconstruction surgery can change and alter the breast shape, but there are limitations in restoring the exact feel and appearance compared to the breast that has been removed.

 RECONSTRUCTION SURGERY METHODS AND OUTCOMES

-Outcomes are variable depending on underlying conditions, and your new breast won’t have the full range of feeling as the one removed.
+Outcomes are variable depending on underlying conditions, and reconstructed breasts won’t have the full range of feeling as the breast removed.
 There will also be visible incision lines on the breast as a result of the mastectomy or reconstruction.
-These will fade dramatically over time.

-In some cases, a tissue flap skin graft is preferred, and although the shape of your new breast will be in symmetry there can be variations in skin colour and texture.
+In some cases, an autologous muscle and/or tissue flap nrecosntruction is appropriate.
+After this procedure it is important to understand that the shape of the reconstructed breasts will generally be in symmetry however there can be variations in skin colour and texture.
 In this situation, there will also be incision lines at the donor site, typically located in the buttocks, back or abdomen.
-Further improvements in symmetry can be achieved by undergoing a breast lift, breast augmentation or breast reduction for the opposite unaffected breast.
+Further improvements in symmetry may also be achieved by undergoing a breast lift, breast augmentation or breast reduction for the opposite unaffected breast.

-Nipple reconstruction is another procedure that will restore a more natural breast appearance.
+Nipple reconstruction is another procedure that will assist in changing the breasts appearance.
 The nipple is usually removed during a mastectomy as a caution against the return of any cancer.
-Nipple reconstruction is often a relatively simple outpatient procedure performed under local anaesthesia.
+Nipple reconstruction is often an outpatient procedure performed under local anaesthesia.
 Many women have nipple reconstruction done after breast reconstruction when tissues have settled and healed.
 Adjustments to the position or size of the breast can also be carried out at the same time the nipple and areola are being rebuilt.